Can Germany Stop a Second Islamist Revolution in Libya?

 Many Germans are divided about intervening in Libya, but Germany’s worsening migrant problem is the biggest rationale for intervention.
 German Chancellor Angela Merkel fears that if Germany does not intervene, Libya is at risk of becoming a second Syrian crisis.

-Field Marshall Khalifa Haftar was appointed commander of the Libyan National Army (lna) on March 2, 2015, for the purpose of dismantling the Islamic State from power and reclaiming control of the nation.
+Field Marshall Khalifa Haftar was appointed commander of the Libyan National Army (lna) on March 2, 2015, for the purpose of removing the Islamic State from power and reclaiming control of the nation.

 Four and a half years later, his forces have conquered a majority of the nation and the Islamic State has been torn away from its coastal territory in Sirte.
 However, his conquest did not stop there.
-Rejecting the United Nations-mandated Government of National Accord (gna), the lna began launching airstrikes and artillery shells against Tripoli in April.
+Rejecting the UN-mandated Government of National Accord (gna), the lna began launching air strikes and artillery shells against Tripoli in April.
 Haftar’s offensive is still facing a military stalemate with gna forces defending the capital city.

 Since the offensive began, the civil war quickly devolved into an international proxy war.
 While the gna is supported by Italy, Qatar and Turkey, the lna is supported by Egypt, France, Russia, Saudi Arabia and the United Arab Emirates.
 The two European Union members, France and Italy, have postured against one another in this conflict.
 Italy, being overrun by Libyan refugees, supports the gna’s anti-migration policy, while France backs the lna’s anti-Islamic State policy.